A rare tornado ripped through St. Louis. Days later, a community picks up the pieces

 “I was thankful that I got there when I did, because I don’t think they could hear them from inside the building,” Politte said.
 “The sirens are going off,” she told everyone inside.
 “We need to shelter.”

-By Sunday, Cole and his brother Devon were barbecuing in front of the pile of bricks that used to be his house.
-Devon held a neon green sign that read: “Free Food – Plus More!
+By Sunday, Cole and his brother Devinn Jones were barbecuing in front of the pile of bricks that used to be his house.
+Jones held a neon green sign that read: “Free Food – Plus More!
 Come Over!”

-With no insurance, Cole said, he is staying with a friend for now.
+With no insurance, Cole said, he is staying with a friend for now and asking for donations on a GoFundMe page.
 Still, he said he feels lucky to be alive, and wanted to help others who might be in even worse situations by distributing food and supplies.

 “If it would have been any other day, it would have been me and my kids, my twins, in there,” Cole said.
 “I know my situation is bad, but I can get (a house) back.”

-Note: Correction: A previous version of this story incorrectly spelled the name of Craig Cole’s brother, Devinn Jones.